strawberry-graphql/strawberry/docs/types/exceptions.md

 ## ObjectIsNotAnEnumError

-This exception is raised when `strawberry.enum` is used with an object that is not an Enum
+This exception is raised when `strawberry.enum` is used with an object that is not an Enum.

 ```python
 @strawberry.enum